 The Support Service Division is commanded by Lieutenant Kelly Kallies.
-The division consists of the training unit, recruiting, the IT department, dispatch, and records.
-Additionally, the SWAT team and school resource officers (SROs) are underneath the support service division.
+The division consists of the training unit, recruiting, the IT department, dispatch, records and school resource officers (SROs).

 School Resource Office